CtrlK

 Distinctiveness Conflict Risk

-Clearly carved niche around motion design and animation specifically, with distinct triggers like 'framer motion', 'spring', 'easing', 'parallax' that are unlikely to conflict with general UI or CSS skills.
+Clearly carved out niche focused specifically on motion/animation in UI, with distinct triggers like 'framer motion', 'spring', 'easing', 'parallax' that are unlikely to conflict with other skills such as general CSS styling or layout skills.

 3 / 3